Forensic Science (FORS)

 This is an introductory course on the study of the biology of humans from an applied anthropological perspective.
 It is a foundation course for students interested in careers in applied anthropology, biological or forensic anthropology, nursing, medicine, or crime scene investigation.
-The course will introduce the student to all four fields of anthropology: archaeology (prehistoric and historic human activity), cultural anthropology (medical practices in past and present cultures), biological anthropology (primates, basic genetics, human evolution, human biological diversity, and forensic anthropology), and linguistics (language and communication and forensic linguistics) and how these fields are intertwined and applied in a variety of disciplines.
+Students are introduced to all four fields of anthropology: archaeology (prehistoric and historic human activity), cultural anthropology (medical practices in past and present cultures), biological anthropology (primates, basic genetics, human evolution, human biological diversity, and forensic anthropology), and linguistics (language and communication and forensic linguistics) and how these fields are intertwined and applied in a variety of disciplines.
 The course content focuses predominantly on biological aspects of man and in human society.

 FORS 3366.
 Forensic Science.
 3 Hours.

-This course introduces students to a wide variety of forensic science disciplines.
-Students will gain basic knowledge of evidence handling, fingerprints, impression evidence, trace evidence, firearms and toolmarks, serology and forensic DNA, controlled substances and toxicology.
+Students are introduced to a wide variety of forensic science disciplines.
+Students gain basic knowledge of evidence handling, fingerprints, impression evidence, trace evidence, firearms and toolmarks, serology and forensic DNA, controlled substances and toxicology.

 FORS 3380.
 Intro to Forensic Chemistry.
 3 Hours.

-This course provides an introduction to forensic chemistry.
-Current practices, technologies, and techniques will be discussed for some of the most common forensic chemistry disciplines.
+Students are provided an introduction to forensic chemistry.
+Current practices, technologies, and techniques are discussed for some of the most common forensic chemistry disciplines.